realworldocaml/book/book/concurrent-programming.md

-# Concurrent Programming with Async {#concurrent-programming-with-async data-type=chapter}
+# Concurrent Programming with Async {#concurrent-programming-with-async}

 The logic of building programs that interact with the outside world is often dominated by waiting; waiting for the click of a mouse, or for data to be